-This description of evolutionary lines for the various areas of a monetary union doesn't do full justice to the strong interconnections between the areas, nor to the need for "horizontal" consistency between the situations reached on each of these several fronts.
-The most important of such interconnections concerns the three areas of banking services, mobility of short-term capital and monetary policy (including exchange rate management).
-In a situation in which every bank of the Community is free to offer deposits and loans in every currency, to every households or firm of every country, and in which - correspondingly - every households or firm is free to hold deposits with any bank and in any currency of the Community, the conduct of monetary policy at the national level will become extremely difficult if not impossible, because national monetary authorities will have 💊 lost their traditional basis, which is the large degree of territorial coincidence between their area of jurisdiction, the area in which their currency is used, and the area in which the banking system is operating.
-The "steps" will have to be devised taking carefully into account these interdependencies.
+This description of evolutionary lines for the various areas of a monetary union doesn't do full justice to the strong interconnections between the areas, nor to the need for "horizontal" consistency between the situations several fronts. reached on each of these The most important of these interconnections concerns the three areas of banking services, mobility of short-term capital and monetary policy (including exchange rate management).
+In a situation in which every bank of the Community is free to offer deposits and loans in every currency, to every households or firm of every country, and in which - correspondingly - every households or firm is free to hold deposits with any bank and in any currency of the Community, the conduct of monetary policy at the national level will become extremely difficult if not impossible, because national monetary authorities will have lost their traditional basis, which is the large degree of territorial coincidence between their area of jurisdiction, the area in which their currency is used, and the area in which the banking system is operating.